Downloads & Resources

 Section titled “🧾 FOI Traces & Institutional Silences”Documents that exist only because absence was forced to speak.

-DPIRD FOI Application
+FOI Application to DPIRD

-Formal request for inspection outcomes, audit records, and DI activities (2022–2025).
+Formal request for all DI inspections, outcomes, and audit records (2022–2025).

 FOI Response – 1 May 2025

-Systemic silence, officially acknowledged. -
+Institutional silence, officially documented. -

 Section 26 Statement